-Wormfarm is collaborating with conservationist & writer Curt Meine to invite writers & artists to imagine thriving rural places 50 years into the future.
-We’re gathering essays, artworks, poems, and speculative fictions into a zine publication that will be released October 7-8 at Fermentation Fest and featured on our website.
+Wormfarm collaborated with conservationist and writer Curt Meine to invite writers, artists and community voices to imagine thriving rural places 50 years into the future.
+We gathered essays, artworks, poems, and speculative fictions into a zine publication that was released October 7-8 at Fermentation Fest and is featured on our website.

 Community and Ecology

 This growing season, we've reimagined the foundational artist residency program.
 We've invited back former residents and Rural Urban FLOW artists to get dirty, eat well, make art, and collaborate with local conservation partners including Savanna Institute and Aldo Leopold Foundation.
 We'll share more as the summer continues.

 Artist Tory Tepp completed the final phase of his continually evolving Sauk County ARK installation this fall.
 As a group, we manually harvested a test plot of kernza, a robust, edible perennial grain related to wheat that holds promise for restoring degraded soil ecosystems.
 Fruits of this labor were made into crackers and bread at this year's Fermentation Fest!

 The two-year cycle (Test Plots to DTour) gives time for these experiments to lead to new discoveries, build community friendships, and spark conviviality & joy as we gather artists, farmers and community leaders from southern Wisconsin and further afield.

 - Artist Tory Tepp and a local farming family collaborated to plant & harvest kernza in a field anchored by evolving earthworks created with local students

 - DISCover Art Golf: nine artists installed temporary artworks in a disc golf course along the Baraboo River in downtown Reedsburg

 - Rural Urban FLOW seed exchanges, shared meals, and a zine that invited poets to write odes that were composted and planted with seeds grown by CSA farmers